 Make sure to keep an eye on this metric so that you can spend more money on those marketing tactics that are helping you grow your business.

 When you measure your CLV to CAC ratio, you need to aim for a ratio that is 3 or more.
 In other words, your customer lifetime value should be at least three times more than your customer acquisition cost.

-If the ratio is less than 3, you are spending too much with less returns.
+If the ratio is less than 3, you are spending too much with fewer returns.
 If the ratio is more than 5, you are spending too little and are probably missing out on opportunities to grow your business.

-Tweak your SaaS marketing plan according to this metric to make sure you are in optimal range.
+Tweak your SaaS marketing plan according to this metric to make sure you are in an optimal range.

 Putting Your SaaS Marketing Strategy in Place